Go to main content

 Registration of foreign companies in Sweden at the Swedish Tax Agency

-Tax application for foreign entrepreneurs (SKV 4632) at the Swedish Tax Agency (in Swedish)
+Tax notification - limited tax liability in Sweden (SKV 4632) at the Swedish Tax Agency (in Swedish)

 Support and advice for EU nationals